Holistic Physiotherapy

 and Yoga Therapy

-Pain affecting our ability to make music can be incredibly distressing.
+Pain affecting our ability to create our art can be incredibly distressing.
 It sometimes emerges when we have been working on particularly demanding repertoire or rehearsing and performing long hours.
-But it can also emerge seemingly out of nowhere, or in response to some non-music-related activity, before asserting itself as something capable of compromising our comfort and ability to perform, and even our sense of identity and ability to do what we love (let alone earn an income).
+But it can also emerge seemingly out of nowhere, or in response to some non-art-related activity, before asserting itself as something capable of compromising our comfort and ability to perform, and even our sense of identity and ability to do what we love (let alone earn an income).

 If you are experiencing performance-related pain, you’ve likely considered getting it looked at by a medical professional or body worker of some sort, maybe even by a physiotherapist.
 At the very least, you’ve probably been told you should by more than one well-meaning soul.